Emotional Headlines That Increase Clicks

 Why Emotional Headlines Matter for AI Search?

-- The topic.
+- The main topic

-- The audience.
+- The intended audience

-- The benefit.
+- The benefit or purpose

 Weak